UjemnyGH/SearchFilesTool/README.md

 ## searchfiles usage info:
 ```
     -h  | --help        - This prompt that you looking at right now\n"
     -p  | --path        - Path to search through\n"
     -k  | --keyword     - Keyword to search through files and find\n"
     -d  | --dir         - Show directories among files\n"
     -e  | --exclude     - List of excluded extensions (write all in one parameter separated by space eg. ... -e \".ext .ex2 .etc\" or left blank for no exclusion)\n"
     -i  | --include     - List of included extensions (write all in one parameter separated by space eg. ... -i \".ext .ex2 .etc\" or left blank to search through everything)\n"
     -s  | --silent      - Disable all info about file
+    -c  | --count       - Count all included files\n"
+    -l  | --lines       - Count lines of code\n"
+    -f  | --file-key    - Search keyword in filename\n\n"
 ```

 ## How to start using